dizukl/UKL-DIZApps/README.md

 [[_TOC_]]

 ## Description
-DIZApps is an app collection providing some tools for handling DIZ data.
+UKL-DIZApps is an app collection providing some tools for handling DIZ data.

-Currently there is only one App provided with DIZApps.
+Currently there is only one App provided with UKL-DIZApps.
 - DIZApps01 - FHIR Query Tool
 The app runs FHIR search queries to FHIR server that are configured in the app config.
 The query results can be presented in different formats (FHIR json, structured HTML, flat tables).

-Other DIZApps will follow.
+Other Apps will follow.

 ## Installation and Running
 ### General information
-DIZApps are provided including the 3rd party tools needed to start/use them:
+UKL-DIZApps are provided including the 3rd party tools needed to start/use them:
 - Python and
 - Nginx.

-The core code of DIZApps is written in python.
+The core code of UKL-DIZApps is written in python.
 From the Python environment bundled here some components that are not needed have been removed.

 Nginx is used to wrap SSL around the apps.